djey47/tduf/src/markdown/README.md

 ### Running Database Editor!
 - Launch TDUF-database-gui.cmd from Windows explorer / TDUF-database-gui.sh from Linux
-- From 1.12.0 version, at first launch, select real TDU game path when asked
 - In DatabaseEditor, browse location of TDU database BNK or JSON files.
 Load (may take a while)
+- From 1.12.0 version, at first launch, select real TDU game path when asked
+- IMPORTANT: if you just updated TDU Database files with a mod, you should always *Clear database cache* from advanced settings!
+Then reload.
 - Make your changes.
 Save (may take a while)
 - Database is repacked automatically.